 The event began at 2 p.m. on Jan.
 21 at Bo Diddley Plaza.
 It featured a dance performance by the Alexandria Davis Dance Troupe, a reading of a Maya Angelou poem by Randi Hutchinson and a variety of keynote speakers discussing voter suppression.
-The performances were then followed by a march down to the intersection of University Avenue and SW 13th Street.
+The performances were then followed by a march down to the intersection of West University Avenue and Southwest 13th Street.

-Many attendees donned the iconic pink hats with ears known as pussyhats.
+Many attendees donned the iconic pink hats with ears known as pussy-hats.
 Those who weren’t wearing a hat were dressed in pink or shirts that read “Nasty Woman.”

 Children also attended dressed as the iconic superhero, Wonder Woman, or as the Disney princess from Brave, Merida.
 Countless University of Florida students attended posting on Snapchat and Twitter.
 Even the dogs were dressed up wearing signs that said “good boys against misogyny.”

 The turnout was better than expected and so was the online interest.
 The Facebook page where the event was originally created had about 2,200 people interested in it.

 Genevieve Curtis, a film-maker and artist, is the host of the page and the creator of a Celebration of Women.
 She wanted to hold an event in Gainesville for those who couldn’t make their way to the official Florida events in Orlando and Jacksonville.